Dorte Mandrup

 Dorte Mandrup-Poulsen (born 28 July 1961) is a Danish architect.
 Founder and Creative Director of the architectural practice Dorte Mandrup Arkitekter A/S that has approximately 60 employees.
-The practice is based in Copenhagen, Denmark and is behind several internationally acclaimed buildings.
+The practice is based in Copenhagen, Denmark and has designed several internationally acclaimed buildings.

 Dorte Mandrup’s work is characterized by being conceptually strong as well as innovative in terms of form and material, but also by an analytical approach to architecture.